 In order to ensure you keep securing work you’ll also have to promote yourself incessantly and annoy the hell out of everyone on your timeline.
 It is kind of a prerequisite.
 The more you put yourself out there, the more people will ask you to write for them and when this happens, I play some samba music, do a little dance in my bedroom and thank the blog-gods.

-I also learned in NYC (from various “rappers” and “producers”) that having a professional-looking presence online everything – even if it is all fluff.
-Just buy a domain and sell yourself!
-If there’s actual talent behind the fluff then even better.
+I also learned in NYC that having a professional-looking presence online everything – even if it is all fluff.
+Just buy a domain and sell yourself.
+If there’s actual talent behind the fluff then you’ll keep securing work.

 Finding freelance work online